 - Compensation should be made to both current and future cast members.
 The full value of the current cast members contract until it ends on the 17 July, and payment of adequate compensation to those contracted who were due to start work beginning of June

-Equity's General Secretary Paul W Fleming says:
+Equity's General Secretary Paul W Fleming said:

 "Equity members made this show.
 They poured their hearts and skills into it through the worst two years in living memory.
 Now they're jobless, effectively sacked by press release.
 All unions are fighting forms of this practice right now — and Equity will get compensation for our members after the pain and distress this has caused them."